antaresproject/docs/docs/services/translator.md

 ## Introduction

-The platform supports application's multilingualism through language files determined in component's or module's space.
+The platform supports the multilingualism of an application through the language files defined in the space of a component.

-> The default path of translation files defined by module is `src/modules/<module_name>/resources/lang/<language>/` (e.g. `src/modules/sample_module/resources/lang/en/messages.php`).
+> The default path of the translation files defined by the module is `src/modules/<module_name>/resources/lang/<language>/` (e.g. `src/modules/sample_module/resources/lang/en/messages.php`).

 ## Configuration

-Determining the location of a language file usually happens in module's service provider 'boot' method by calling:
+Defining the location of a language file usually takes place in the 'boot' method of the module's service provider by calling:

 ```php
 $this->addLanguageComponent('antares/foo', 'antares/foo', "{$path}/lang");
 ```

-where the `$path` variable determines the location of language files' catalogue.
-You have to remember about retaining the correct structure as below:
+The `$path` variable determines the location of the directory of language files.
+Remember to keep the correct structure as presented below:

 ![AT_TRANS01.PNG](../img/docs/services/translator/AT_TRANS01.PNG)

-It is also possible to use a global catalogue located in:
+It is also possible to use the global directory located in:

 ```bash
 resources/lang
 ```

-or user's per level:
+or per the user's level:

 ```bash
 resources/lang/administrators
 ```

-Remember that such solution will cause that translations will no longer be available in the 'translations' component and may be overwritten by publication.
+Remember that such a solution will render translations no longer available in the 'translations' component and they may be overwritten through publication.

 ## Usage